jamesshore/quixote/docs/ElementRendered.md

 * [Back to API overview.](api.md)
 * [Back to descriptor overview.](descriptors.md)

 The ElementRendered descriptor represents whether an element is rendered on the page or not.
-(It also has sub-descriptors that describe which parts of the element are rendered.)
+It also has sub-descriptors that describe which parts of the element are rendered.
 An element is non-rendered when:

 * It isn't part of the DOM (for example, if [`QElement.remove()`](QElement.md#elementremove) has been called).
 * The `display:none` CSS property is set.
-* The element is off-screen to the left or top, so it can't be scrolled to.
+* The element is positioned outside of the page boundaries.
 * The element has no width or no height.
 * The element or one of its ancestors has set the `clip` property in a way that clips the element out of existence.
 * One of the element's ancestors has set the `overflow` property in a way that clips the element out of existence or results in it being entirely outside the ancestor's visible scroll area.